ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 AMS stores the recordings in streams directory by default.
 The streams directory is located under `usr/local/antmedia/webapps/AppName/streams`.

-For example, if you are using the LiveApp application, streams directory will be `usr/local/antmedia/webapps/LiveApp/streams`.
+For example, if you are using the LiveApp application, the streams directory will be `usr/local/antmedia/webapps/LiveApp/streams`.

 If you would like to store the recordings (VoDs) to another directory/location, it is recommended to create a symbolic link.